northeastern-rc/rc-public-documentation/docs/source/software/systemwide/matlab.md

 The cluster has MATLAB Parallel Server installed.
 This section details an example of how you can set up and use the MATLAB Parallel Computing Toolbox.
 This walkthrough uses MATLAB 2020a launched as an interactive app on the Open OnDemand web portal.
 There are several parts to this walkthrough.
 We suggest that you read it through completely before starting.
 The parameters presented represent only one scenario.

-This walkthrough will use Open OnDemand, the web portal on Discovery, to launch MATLAB.
+This walkthrough will use Open OnDemand, the web portal on the cluster, to launch MATLAB.
 You will then create a cluster profile.
 This allows you to define cluster properties that will be applied to your jobs.
 Supported functions are `batch`, `parpool`, and `parcluster`.
 The Parallel Computing Toolbox comes with a cluster profile called *local*, which you will change in the walkthrough below.

 :::{note}
-This walkthrough details submitting jobs through Discovery's Open OnDemand web portal.
+This walkthrough details submitting jobs through cluster's Open OnDemand web portal.
 Some parameters will vary if you are using MATLAB from the command line.
 This walkthrough does not apply to other versions of MATLAB.
 :::